lingeringwillx/StructIO/README.md

 **Struct(endian='little', encoding='utf-8', errors='ignore')**

-Creates a new *Struct* object with the provided arguments as defaults.
-The *endian* argument specifies the default endian that would be used by the object, should either be *'little'* or *'big'*.
+Creates a new *Struct* object with the provided arguments used as defaults.

 **unpack_bool(b)**